Tendonitis: symptoms, treatment and prevention

 Work on your posture

 When it comes to avoiding non-sport-related injuries (from sitting at a desk or practising the clarinet, for example) ergonomics and posture are important.
-“It might take 3 or 6 months for something to manifest, because it's progressive,” Steve warns.
+“It might take three or six months for something to manifest, because it's progressive,” Steve warns.
 “You might get away with not having a great set-up for a while, but then it starts to build up the longer it goes on for.”

 The main thing, he advises, is to change your position regularly and move more while you work.
 “The studies show there’s no perfect posture.
 It’s about movement.
 So, it might be taking breaks or doing other tasks instead of using a mouse or typing.
 Even if you have an ergonomic mouse and desk set-up, if you’re doing the same thing all day, it’s still repetitive strain.
 So it’s about mixing it up.”